Bacterial Vaginosis

 • Essential oil suppositories.
 If you are not pregnant, essential oil suppositories are another alternative that may help relieve BV symptoms.
 However, it’s important to mention that these have only been tested in laboratory experiments.
 If you choose to use them, always do so with the guidance of your provider.
 Dr. Aviva Romm also shares her go-to homemade suppository essential oil blend for addressing BV.

 When shopping for a vaginal probiotic or suppository, you may want to look for high-performing and well-researched vaginal strains.
-When you take a Tiny Health vaginal test we recommend you products whose strains have been proven to be effective in clinical trials.
+When you take a Tiny Health vaginal test we recommend products whose strains have been proven to be effective in clinical trials.

-Things that may help you reduce the risk of BV
+Reduce the risk of BV

-Luckily, there are things you can do to support your vaginal microbiome and reduce the risk of developing BV.
-This is especially important if you have a Community State Type (CST) 4, with low levels of Lactobacillus.
+Following these measures is especially important if you have a certain vaginal microbiome type called Community State Type (CST) 4, which features low levels of Lactobacillus.
 Don’t know what type of vaginal community you have?

 References